Austinb/GameQ/README.md

 Information
 ===========
-GameQ 2 is a PHP program that allows you to query multiple types of multiplayer game servers at the same time.
+GameQ is a PHP program that allows you to query multiple types of multiplayer game servers at the same time.

 GameQ v2 is based off of the original GameQ PHP program from http://gameq.sourceforge.net/.
 That project was no longer being supported.

 Requirements
 ============
-* PHP 5.2 (Recommended 5.3+)
+*  PHP 5.2 (Recommended 5.3, 5.4)

 Extras you might need:
-* Bzip2 - Used for A2S Compressed responses (http://www.php.net/manual/en/book.bzip2.php)
+* Bzip2 - Used for A2S compressed responses (http://www.php.net/manual/en/book.bzip2.php)
 * Zlib - Used for AA3 (before version 3.2) compressed responses (http://www.php.net/manual/en/book.zlib.php)

 Example